slowjams/AWS/Demystifying AWS.md

 Create an Instance Role (a normal role) and attach it to an EC2 instance via: -> Security -> Modify IAM Role.
 Note that when you create a role use Console UI, an **Instance Profile** is created, and when you attach the role to the EC2 instance, you actually attach the instance profile with the EC2 instance, UI makes you think you attach "role" to it but behind the scene it is the instance profile attached to it.

-An application on the instance retrieves the security credentials (automatically renewed) provided by the role from the instance metadata:
+An application on the instance **retrieves the security credentials (automatically renewed) provided by the role from the instance metadata**:

 ```js
 // Inside an EC2 instance (AWS's own AMI) that you attach an instance role to it